GamerzSocks/GamerzSocks/README.md

 - 👋 Hi, I’m @GamerzSocks, but just call me Gamerz.
 - 👀 I’m interested in just chillin' and making random fun stuff in vbs and maybe other things.
-I also like video games and Homebrew so maybe i might make some in the future.
+I also like video games and Homebrew, well as annoying my friends and being that one nerdy person to do simple distruptive stuff.
-- 🌱 I’m currently learning idk, mybe ill learn python at some point???
+- 🌱 I’m currently learning how to use python, to make some simple interfaces.

-- 💞️ I’m looking to collaborate on idk, maybe joke stuff?
+- Skills:
+- VBScript (OK)
+- Very basic C and Makefile
+- Minimal understanding on Python
+- can read java